Duke T. Khuu, MD, FAAD

 University of California, Berkeley

 Duke T. Khuu, M.D., F.A.A.D. is a Board Certified Dermatologist by the American Board of Dermatology.
-He specializes in medical, surgical, laser and non-invasive cosmetic dermatology.
+He specializes in medical, surgical, laser, pediatric and non-invasive cosmetic dermatology.
 Dr. Khuu received his Doctor of Medicine from Stanford University School of Medicine in 2002.
 Prior to medical school at Stanford, he received his Bachelor of Science degree in Biochemistry from University of California at Berkeley.
 He completed his transitional internship in Internal Medicine, Pediatrics, and Surgery at St. Vincent's Hospital in Manhattan, New York.
 Dr. Khuu then went on to complete his specialty training in dermatology at State University of New York in Stony Brook, where he served as Chief Resident in Dermatology.
 During his dermatology residency, Dr. Khuu had in-depth training in skin cancer diagnoses and surgical treatments at Memorial Sloan Kettering Skin Cancer Center.
 He also received injectable cosmetic training in New York, New York and Paris, France.

 Khuu, Duke T. What should we know most about our skin.
 OutNow; Dec/Jan 2010; XVII: p12-13.